Talk to India's best Astrologers

 Janmashtami Moon is the time when Lord Krishna birth takes place just when midnight starts.
 During this time, a Prasadam called Panchamrit is used in Krishna Ji’s murti Abhishekham.
 Then, it is distributed to devotees, saying, “Happy Krishna Jayanthi”, breaking fast.

-The spiritual significance of Janmashtami lies in Krishna Ji taking birth on Earth.
 Our ancient gurus believed that Krishna was already there, comparing him to Space.
 They say that Space took its own shape and form.
 Similarly, devotees manifested the lord, saying, “Prakat Bhayo”.
-That is why Lord Krishna took birth in his human form to meet his devotees.
+So, Lord Krishna took birth in his human form to meet his devotees.
+On Shree Krishan Janmashtami, Kanha’s focus on Dharma is recalled through mantras and songs.

-The significance of celebrating Happy Janmashtami is not just limited to the birth and life of Lord Krishna but also highlights the power of good over evil.
-It teaches us how truth and honesty always win, how people can achieve great things with unstoppable faith and unity, and the importance of Dharma.
+The significance of celebrating Janmashtami in Hinduism is not just limited to the birth and life of Lord Krishna but also highlights the power of good over evil.
+The Janmashtami meaning signifies how people can gain Ananda in their lives by doing good karma.